25 Unbeatable Things to Do in Saint Martin and St. Maarten

 We prefer Le Karibuni.

-Their beach chairs are more comfortable and it’s further away from the water taxi dock.
+Their beach chairs are more comfortable and it’s farther from the dock.
 And while we didn’t eat at its restaurant, it’s very attractive in a rustic way, perched on stilts right by the water’s edge.

-The key attraction, though, is Pinel Island’s beach – turquoise water, golden sand and a backdrop of swaying palms.
+The star, though, is the beach itself – turquoise water, golden sand and a backdrop of swaying palms.

-Protected from the wind, the water is almost always calm.
-And it’s very shallow – we had to wade out quite far before the water was chest-high.
+Thanks to its protected bay, the water is usually glassy calm.
+And it’s very shallow – we had to wade out forever before the water hit chest-high.

 Pro tip: There are no showers on the island.
 Bring a large bottle of tap water to rinse off after swimming if you don’t like the feel of dried salt water on your skin.